-- Build out pipelines so that UCR is intentionally producing a corps of the region's top researchers, healthcare providers, engineers and educators who reflect the demographics of the region and are committed to staying in the region. - Implement activities that introduce K-12 students from surrounding communities to the UCR campus and what it offers through events, strengthening current partnerships, promoting mentorship opportunities, and more.
-Make UCR a more integral part of the community and provide youth with experiences that let them see what a college education might provide. - Provide field-tested research support for teachers, leaders, and education-based organizations in the region.
+- Build out pipelines so that UCR is intentionally producing a corps of the region's top researchers, healthcare providers, engineers and educators who reflect the - Implement activities that introduce K-12 students from surrounding communities to the UCR campus and what it offers through events, strengthening current partnerships, promoting mentorship opportunities, and more.
+Make UCR a more integral part of the community and provide youth with experiences that let them see what a college education might provide.